himanshutiwri/sign-language-detection/Readme.md

 6.Explored challenges of hardware limitations (training only on 3 alphabets due to system constraints)

-✨ This project is a small step towards making communication easier for the hearing-impaired.
+✨ This project is a small step towards making communication easier for the hearing impaired.